Chamssiddine/sonarqubedev/cicd/README.md

 # Deploy Proxy Application

-This GitHub Actions workflow automates the deployment of a proxy application to a server.
+This GitHub Actions workflow automates the build, test and deployment to a server.
 The workflow consists of two jobs: `build` and `deploy`.

+## **IMPORTANT**

+Adjust the `your-image-name:tag` & `Container Name` and port mappings (`-p`) based on the application.
+This pipeline assumes that the Docker image contains the necessary configurations for your proxy application, and it exposes the application on port 8080.
+Adjust the Docker-related commands and configurations based on your specific requirements.

-The `build` job is triggered on each push to the main branch and performs the following tasks:
+The pipeline is triggered on each push to the main branch and performs the following tasks:

 ## Build Job